daisycamber/lotteharper/CODE_OF_CONDUCT.md

 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focusing on what is best not just for us as individuals, but for the overall community, and the project

 Examples of unacceptable behavior include:

-* The use of derogatory sexualized language or imagery, and unwelcome sexual attention or unwanted advances of any kind
+* The use of derogatory sexualized language or imagery, and unwelcome sexual attention or advances
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Publishing others' private information, such as a physical or email address, photos of others, or account information without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting